yeokm1/ssim-cuda/README.md

 ssim-cuda
 =========

 CUDA Program to measure the similarity between two videos using the OpenCV library and the structural similarity algorithm (SSIM).
 This is modified from the [gpu-basics-similarity tutorial](http://docs.opencv.org/doc/tutorials/gpu/gpu-basics-similarity/gpu-basics-similarity.html) of OpenCV.
-For the non-CUDA, pure CPU version, checkout my other [project](https://github.com/yeokm1/ssim).
+For the non-CUDA, pure CPU version, check out my other [project](https://github.com/yeokm1/ssim).

 ##Usage
 ```bash